MohammedGoud/fatura/README.md

 1- Writing more unit test cases.
 2- Move Requests of APIs from controller to external requests.
 3- Add Transformer Response.
+4- May be change the structure of database create permission -  user_permissions - roles_permissions